 Since mass timber is exposed as an aesthetic component, one of Taylor’s main concerns is always climate control.
 “We’re constantly assessing how soon we can get air conditioning on the wood to maintain a consistent temperature and keep it from swelling,” he said, adding, “exposure to direct sunlight is also a factor.
 Timber can bleach if left in the sun for too long.”
 Working fast to get the product erected and protected from the elements is imperative and goes beyond the goal of merely hitting the schedule.

-Left: Shear wall made of glulam mass timber.
-Right: CLT deck and the cleanest operating jobsite we’ve ever seen.
+Left: CLT shear wall.
+Right: CLT deck (and the cleanest operating jobsite we’ve ever seen!).

 Once erected, you’re essentially working with a finished product—one that will be visible when all is said and done.
 That demands a strict quality control process and careful protection during installation and all other stages of construction.
 “When we fly in steel, there’s little worry about the aesthetics.
 That’s not the case with mass timber,” explains Taylor.
 This is where extensive protective measures come into play.
 “It’s like having a team of nurses out there checking a patient’s temperature every 10 minutes,” he continues.
 “We have to check the moisture content of every element.
 We use squeegees and vacuums to ensure water doesn’t pool up.”